futurecolors/django-geoip/docs/usage.rst

 -------------------

 Low-level API allows you to guess user's location by his IP address.
-This function returns a database record, associated with IP's city, region and country.
+This function returns a :ref:`database record <iprange>`, associated with IP's city, region and country.

 Here is a basic example::